Marubeni: Offices

 The company has a total of twelve offices in Japan, 58 overseas offices and 29 overseas subsidiaries with 33 offices.

+The head office of Marubeni in Otemachi (Tokyo) operates the Marubeni Gallery museum, which holds exhibitions mainly of textiles and paintings.

 Business

 Marubeni Corporation and its consolidated subsidiaries use their broad business networks, both within Japan and overseas, to conduct importing and exporting (including third country trading), as well as domestic business, encompassing a diverse range of business activities across wide-ranging fields including lifestyle, ICT & real estate business, forest products, food, agri business, chemicals, energy, metals & mineral resources, power business, infrastructure project, aerospace & ship, finance & leasing business, construction, industrial machinery & mobility, and next generation business development.
 Additionally, the Marubeni Group offers a variety of services, makes internal and external investments, and is involved in resource development throughout all of the above industries.